Promgirl65/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-printenv create a script that lists environment variables set creates a script that lists all local variables and environment variables, and functions BEST="School" Create a script that creates a new local variable
+printenv create a script that lists environment variables set creates a script that lists all local variables and environment variables, and functions BEST="School" Create a script that creates a new local variable export BEST="School" creates a script that creates a new global variable